projectcalico/calico/master/reference/calicoctl/commands/ipam/show.md

 ```
 Usage:
-  calicoctl ipam show --ip=<IP>
+  calicoctl ipam show --ip=<IP> [--config=<CONFIG>]

 Options:
   -h --help             Show this screen.
-     --ip=<IP>   IP address
+     --ip=<IP>          IP address to show.
+  -c --config=<CONFIG>  Filename containing connection configuration in YAML or
+                        JSON format. [default: /etc/calico/calicoctl.cfg]

 Description:
-  The ipam show command prints information about a given IP address, such as special
+  The ipam show command prints information about a given IP address, such as
-  attributes defined for the IP or whether the IP has been reserved by a user of
+  special attributes defined for the IP or whether the IP has been reserved by
-  the Calico IP Address Manager.
+  a user of the Calico IP Address Manager.
 ```

 ### Examples